masakimu/flask-filepond-tiny-sample/README.md

  $ pip install -r requirement.txt
  $ python sample_form.py
 ```
-you can see the sample web from http://localhost:8001/
+then, you can see the sample web from http://localhost:8001/